 The earthling catchers add absurd humor.
-Dog catchers are a common trope in pet stories.
+Dog catchers are so common in pet stories, so they are a trope.

 Chapter 11.
 The Blorxian Subway

 This inciting incident starts Rolo on his Hero's Journey.
 He freezes at first, but Quiggles kicks him into action, like his guardian angel.
 Quiggles also draws Riffa into the chase, since she, too, will be needed for his journey.